ehrbase/documentation/source/09_flat/00_description/index.rst

 * add the id from the `Web-Template`_ together
 * if a element is multi valued add an index
-* Once at A Data Value uses "|" to select the Attribute
+* once at a data value, use "|" to select the attribute

 .. code-block:: json